 There is no guarantee that being treated with seladelpar will have any effect on your itching caused by liver disease (also referred to as pruritus).
 In a previous clinical study, seladelpar did not appear to be associated with pruritus, and preliminary data suggests that seladelpar may help improve PBC-related itch.

 Is seladelpar a safe PBC treatment?

 The purpose of the RESPONSE study is to further evaluate the safety and possible side effects of seladelpar.
 Seladelpar is still an investigational drug that is not currently approved in any country or for any indication.
 Consequently, its safety profile has still not been fully determined.
 To date, 315 PBC patients have received seladelpar in clinical studies.
-In these studies, 106 received seladelpar treatment for ≥ 1 year, and 51 patients for ≥ 2 years.”
-Also update the most common adverse events sentence to say “Pruritus (itching), nausea (feeling sickness with the urge to vomit), urinary tract infection, diarrhea, and upper abdominal pain.
+In these studies, 106 received seladelpar treatment for ≥ 1 year, and 51 patients for ≥ 2 years.
+The most common adverse events are pruritus (itching), nausea (feeling sickness with the urge to vomit), urinary tract infection, diarrhea, and upper abdominal pain.

 Is RESPONSE looking at other liver diseases?

 The RESPONSE study is only evaluating the effectiveness and safety of seladelpar in patients with primary biliary cholangitis (PBC).